francois/komando/README.md

       # is determined by the fact that no exceptions are raised.
 The block's
       # return value is ignored.
       #
-      # #mandatory_steps are run within a single database transaction.
+      # All #mandatory_steps are run within a single database transaction.
       mandatory_steps do
         @ad.update_attributes!(@params)
-        @ad.campaign.active_ad_units_count = @ad.campaign.ad_units.active.count
+        @ad.campaign.update_attribute(:active_ad_units_count, @ad.campaign.ad_units.active.count)
       end

-      # The #transaction block can be used to root your transation differently.
+      # The #transaction block can be used to root your transaction differently.
       # The default #transaction block simply yields - no transactions will be
       # processed.
 The komando-active_record gem will root your transactions
       # against ActiveRecord::Base#transaction.
+      #
+      # This method is important if you have more than one database connection,
+      # where each model might open transactions against different databases.
       transaction do
         AdUnit.transaction do
           yield